Central Limit Results for Jump-Diffusions with Mean Field Interaction and a Common Factor: Introduction

 Central limit theorems for systems of weakly interacting particles with a common factor have previously been studied in \cite{KuXi2}.
 This work is motivated by applications to particle system approximations to solutions of SPDE.
 In addition to the fact that the form of the common factor in \cite{KuXi2} is quite different from that in our work, there are several differences between these two works.
-The paper \cite{KuXi2} allows for a state dependent diffusion coefficient whereas in our model these coefficients are constant.
-Also, \cite{KuXi2} covers the setting of an infinite dimensional common factor and weighted empirical measures.
-On the other hand, the model considered in the current work allows for jumps in both particle dynamics and the common factor dynamics neither of which are present in \cite{KuXi2}.
-Also, in \cite{KuXi2} the fluctuation limit theorem is established for centered and scaled empirical measures considered as stochastic processes in the space of Schwartz distributions which in practice yields a functional central limit theorem for smooth functionals that depend on the current state of the particles.
+The model considered in the current work allows for jumps in both particle dynamics and the common factor dynamics neither of which are present in \cite{KuXi2}.
+Also, in \cite{KuXi2} the fluctuation limit theorem is established for centered and scaled empirical measures considered as stochastic processes in the space of (modified) Schwartz distributions which in practice yields a functional central limit theorem for smooth functionals that depend on just the current state of the particles.
 In contrast, the current work allows for very general square integrable functionals that could possibly depend on the whole trajectory of the particles.
-Finally, in \cite{KuXi2} the limit law is characterized through the solution of a certain SPDE whereas in the current work the description of the limit law is in terms of a certain mixture of Gaussian distributions (see \eqref{eq:limlaw}).
+Thus, in particular, unlike \cite{KuXi2}, one can obtain from our work limit theorems for statistics that depend on the particle states at multiple time instants.
+In Section \ref{sec:pathspace} we sketch an argument that shows how one can recover convergence of modified Schwartz distribution valued stochastic processes from our main convergence result (Theorem \ref{thm:clt}).
+A key difference in the argument here (from \cite{KuXi2}) is that we do not require unique solvability results for SPDE in order to characterize the limit.
+More precisely, in \cite{KuXi2} the limit law is characterized through the solution of a certain SPDE and one of the key technical challenges is proving the wellposedness of the equation, whereas in the current work the description of the limit law is given in terms of a certain mixture of Gaussian distributions (see \eqref{eq:limlaw}).
+We note that in some respects the results in \cite{KuXi2} are more general in that they allow for infinite dimensional common factors and weighted empirical measures.
+Our proofs rely on a Girsanov change of measure which requires the diffusion coefficients to satisfy a suitable non-degeneracy condition.
+Although the proofs in \cite{KuXi2} are quite different and the form of state dependence allowed there is somewhat more general, it is interesting to note that the approach taken in \cite{KuXi2} also requires a non-degeneracy condition on the diffusion coefficient (see Condition (S4) in Section 4 of \cite{KuXi2}).

 One of our motivations for the current study is to establish central limit results for models in Mathematical Finance of self-exciting correlated defaults\cite{CMZ}.
 In Section \ref{sec:finapp} we describe how Theorem \ref{thm:clt} yields such results.